mustafaakin/gopqgen/README.md

 This project aims to generate common CRUD operations for a given PostgreSQL database and expose them as a gRPC API.

+## Why?

 - Are you tired of writing CRUD?
 - Do you realize there is actually nothing such as One-To-Many in RMDBS and all you do is deceive yourselves with Hibernate and others?
+- You realize SQL is already simple enough
+- You use PostgreSQL
+- You realize you can define functions inside DB instead of the your application code
 - How many times you debugged an ORM?
 - Do you want another micro-service to your next-gen-kubernetes-based application?